Skip to main content

 some: content for them

 Chef Infra Client can be installed using an unattended bootstrap.
 This allows Chef Infra Client to be installed from itself, without requiring SSH.
 For example, machines are often created using environments like AWS Auto Scaling, AWS CloudFormation, Rackspace Auto Scale, and PXE.
-In this scenario, using tooling for attended, single-machine installs like knife bootstrap or knife CLOUD_PLUGIN create is not practical because the machines are created automatically and someone cannot always be on-hand to initiate the bootstrap process.
+In this scenario, using tooling for attended, single-machine installs like knife bootstrap or knife CLOUD_PLUGIN create isn’t practical because the machines are created automatically and someone can’t always be on-hand to initiate the bootstrap process.

 When Chef Infra Client is installed using an unattended bootstrap, remember that Chef Infra Client:

-• Must be able to access the chef-validator.pem so that it may create a new identity on the Chef Infra Server
+• Must be able to access the chef-validator.pem file so that it may create a new identity on the Chef Infra Server.

 When Chef Infra Client is installed using an unattended bootstrap, it may be built into an image that starts Chef Infra Client on boot, or installed using User Data or some other kind of post-deployment script.
 The type of image or User Data used depends on the platform on which the unattended bootstrap will take place.